gto76/python-cheatsheet/README.md

 ### Hashable
 * **Hashable object needs both hash() and eq() methods and its hash value must not change.**
 * **Hashable objects that compare equal must have the same hash value, meaning default hash() that returns `'id(self)'` will not do.
-That is why Python automatically makes classes unhashable if you only implement eq().**
+That is why Python automatically makes classes unhashable if you only implement the eq() method.**

 ```python
 class MyHashable: